|

 especially in light of the "culture war" that rages today?
 I

-personally think so, even if I don't always agree that they are First
+personally think so, even if I don't always agree that they are usually

 Amendment issues.
 A teacher's attempt or an instituition's